-Participant families come to the BCS warehouse distribution facility at 4064 Route One North, Monmouth Junction, NJ 08852 to shop weekly and pick up food provisions, basic needs products and other essential items that have been determined surplus and is generously donated by local manufacturers, wholesalers, retailers, farms, dairies, bakeries and restaurants.
+Participant families come to the BCS warehouse distribution facility at 4064 US-1 North, Monmouth Junction, NJ 08852 to shop weekly and pick up food provisions, basic needs products and other essential items that have been determined surplus and is generously donated by local grocers, manufacturers, wholesalers, retailers, farms, dairies, bakeries and restaurants.
 With the money participants save on these crucial staples, BCS families are able to pursue goals that move them away from the bankruptcies, evictions, foreclosures that threaten them and on to financial stability.
 Participant families have the freedom to shop weekly, choose provisions and make decisions based on their own individual family’s needs.
 They are not just given an emergency box once per month. or two bags of non-perishable items.
-BCS has mostly fresh, perishable provisions.
+BCS has high quality foods and a wide range of fresh, healthy perishable provisions.

 The BCS Model of Self-Help

 “The Dignity of the Exchange” – People in need by and large would prefer to accept help on the condition that they in return give back in some form.
-For many needy families, the shame associated with needing help, the shame of lining up for food and an “emergency box” is profound.
+For many families in need, struggling pay check to paycheck, the stigma associated with needing help, the stigma of lining up for food and an “emergency box” is profound.
 It is these feelings that make many families choose not to avail to social services.
 The financial difficulties of any given family may be due to a wide range of factors, many of them beyond their control.
 Helping them to identify factors that they do have control of, and enhancing those to overcome the other factors, is a service few agencies provide.
 Bentley Community Services is one that will.

 BENTLEY COMMUNITY SERVICES GUIDELINES AND REMINDERS

 A family in need may contact us and also be referred to the BCS program by a current or past participant, companies, businesses, community leaders, other agencies, houses of worship and residents of communities.
 The referring person is vouching for the character and validity of the family’s situation.
-We also accept referrals by our community leaders, houses of worship, from other agencies, businesses and corporations and residents in our communities.

 SIGN A GOAL STATEMENT